 Proposed Workshop Terms of Reference

 The aim of the workshop is to support the ECB ERPB (European Central Bank - European Retail Payments Board) in providing guidance / standards for the use of eIDAS in the context of PSD2.
 Initially, this is aimed at guidance / standards for the use of qualified certificates as required by the PSD2 Regulatory Standards.
+ERPB will identify the requirements, ETSI will establish the technical standards / guidance to meet the requirements.
 ERPB is to be represented by the chairs of the co-chairs of the ERPB sub-group on Identification, part of the Working Group on Payment Initiation Services, along with other ERPB members as deemed appropriate by the Identification sub-group co-chairs.
+The workshop should complete its activities by mid-2018.

 PSD2, RTS and ERPB